|

 within the private key file itself.
 The key comment may be useful to help

 identify the key.
-The comment is initialized to ``user@host'' when the key
+The comment is initialized to “user@host”

-is created, but can be changed using the -c option.
+when the key is created, but can be changed using the

 The options are as follows:

-keys do not exist, generate the host keys with the default key file path,
+they do not already exist.
+The host keys are generated with the default

-an empty passphrase, default bits for the key type, and default comment.
+key file path, an empty passphrase, default bits for the key type, and

 - When saving a private key, this option specifies the number of KDF (key

-numbers result in slower passphrase verification and increased resistance
+rounds used.
+Higher numbers result in slower passphrase verification and

-to brute-force password cracking (should the keys be stolen).
-The default
+increased resistance to brute-force password cracking (should the keys be

 - Show the bubblebabble digest of specified private or public key file.